HARPSIE'S WEBSITE -

 Harpsie's Cousins, Cleo and Ollie

 When my brother-in-law first met Harpsie, he was so smitten that he immediately decided he needed a cat like Harpsie (difficult to achieve, since Harpsie is unique).
 He went off to the shelter, and lo and behold, they had a Persian of very similar colouring to Harpsie called Ollie.
 My brother in law said he would like to adopt Ollie but was told this was not possible.
 When he asked why, he was told Ollie could not be separated from his mother, Cleo.
 Cleo had been in the cage with Ollie but she was hiding, so my brother-in-law had not seen her.
 No problem, he said, and adopted both cats.
-Cleo was born in 1991, so is a year older than Harpsie, and Ollie is around Harpsie's age.
+Cleo was a year older than Harpsie, and Ollie is around Harpsie's age.

 Sadly, Cleo was diagnosed with liver cancer around the same time that Harpsie was diagnosed with cancer.
 She died in 2007.
 Ollie came to live with us in 2008.
 He died in November that year, aged 16.
 You can read more about him here.